michelle-hwang/michelle-hwang.github.io/_posts/2019-02-12-crm-auto-close-case.md

 ## Closing a Case Based on a Dynamic Wait Value

 The previous scenario allowed us to set the wait time at a standard value, such as 10 days, which is configurable in the solution.
-With some added complexity, we can make this a dynamic value that is based on some field on another record, for example.
-To do this will use 4 separate items in our solution:
+With some added complexity, we can make this a dynamic value that is based on some field on another record.
+For example, the value might be change dependening on the type of Account/Customer.
+To do this we can use 4 separate items in our solution:

 1. Calculated Field on Case
 2. Simple Field on Case